Last checked: June 4, 2026.

-The 2026 World Cup group stage is bigger, wider, and harder to follow than previous editions.
-There are 12 groups of four teams, 72 group-stage matches, and a new Round of 32 waiting after the standings settle.
+The 2026 World Cup groups are the starting point for every team path, ticket decision, travel plan and knockout scenario.
+There are 12 groups of four teams, 72 group-stage matches, and a new Round of 32 after the standings settle.

-This page gives readers a group-by-group planning view: who is in each group, what the early storyline is, which fans should pay attention, and where the commercial or travel demand may concentrate.
+This page gives readers a group-by-group guide: who is in each group, what the early storyline is, which match paths matter, and which next page to use for schedules, team guides, squad status, tickets, hotels or legal viewing.

 Group-by-group snapshot